 Also Featured In: Beautiful Birds Found in Central Islands,

-The Great Frigatebird is a large seabird found in tropical regions of the Pacific and Indian Oceans, as well as the South Atlantic.
+The Great Frigatebird is a large seabird found in tropical regions of the Pacific and Indian Oceans and the South Atlantic.

 It can grow up to 105 cm long with black plumage, making it one of the largest frigatebirds around.

-These birds nest in colonies on islands or near coastal areas where they feed off fish schools, squid and other marine life that they snatch from their dive-bombing prey.
+These birds nest in colonies on islands or near coastal areas, feeding off fish schools, squid, and other marine life that they snatch from their dive-bombing prey.

-They are highly adept at soaring for hours above oceanic waters searching for food sources below them before dives down into shallow water to catch unsuspecting meals.
+They are adept at soaring for hours above oceanic waters, searching for food sources below them before diving into shallow water to catch unsuspecting meals.

 Phylum | Chordata |